• Skip to primary navigation

 • Flour - The best type of flour for naan bread is plain white flour or all-purpose flour.
 Substituting it with other types of flour (such as whole wheat flour) will make the naan breads less soft and denser.
 You can use strong white flour/bread flour if that's what you have in hand.

 • Yeast - I use fast-action dry yeast for this recipe.
 The recipe also works with standard active/dry yeast or fresh yeast.
-Double the amount of the yeast if you want to use fresh yeast.
+Double the amount of yeast if you want to use fresh yeast.

 • Ghee – Ghee is clarified butter with milk solids and water removed, leaving behind pure butterfat.
 It has a more intense flavor than normal butter and it doesn’t burn even on high heat.
 You can either make your ghee or use normal butter if you don't have ghee.